EllaBrands/stanDev/Stan-developers:-running-tests.md

-This document describes how to run tests within the Stan repository.
+This document describes how to run tests within the Stan repository `src/test`.

 1. Prerequisites.
-2. The Python script, runTests.py.
+2. The Python script, `runTests.py`.

 ### 1. Prerequisites

 1. Required programs:
   - C++ compiler: g++ or clang++
-  - Python: 2.7, 2.8, or 3.0
+  - Python:  versions 2.7 and up
-  - Make, find, grep
+  - Unix utils: make, find, grep

 2. Download Stan.
 (This can be within an interface like CmdStan.)
 Change directory to the Stan directory.